Table of Contents

 If you find it difficult to stay at a healthy weight, talk to your doctor about possible medical interventions.
 Your doctor can determine if weight loss medications like Xenical (orlistat) are suitable for you.
 Orlistat is an ingredient that reduces the amount of fat absorbed by your body.
 Along with a low-calorie diet, orlistat can aid in weight loss and may prevent gaining back lost weight.
 [2] Read on to learn about common risk factors for obesity.

-In studies that compare obese and non-obese people, researchers have identified variants in several genes that may increase obesity risk.
+Certain genetic factors could predispose you to a higher risk of obesity.
+Your genes give the body instructions on how to interact with the environment.
+This means that your genes can play an important role in how you digest food and convert fats into energy.
+[3] In studies that compare obese and non-obese people, researchers have identified variants in several genes that may increase obesity risk.
 These genetic variants could explain low metabolism, characterized by a reduced ability to use dietary fats as fuel and an increased tendency to store fat.
 Gene variants may also drive overeating, leading to obesity if the affected person has a low metabolism.
-[3]
+[3] The relationship between genetic factors and obesity-related behaviors is widely studied, and experts generally agree that a single gene variant is rarely the cause of obesity.
+Instead, most obesity results from multiple genetic factors combined with environmental factors.
+[3] The next section outlines the environmental factors that can increase your risk of obesity.

 Environmental Risk Factors